Patients4Patients: a mobile app for patients developed in 1 month

 The solution that can be easily scaled up & developed further

 An MVP is always just a beginning.
-We made sure that first patients are able to use the application smoothly and their feedback can be turned into new functionalities.
+We made sure that first patients are able to use the application smoothly.
+We turned their feedback into new functionalities.

 The first step to encourage investors

 To make Patients4Patients a truly blooming and helpful platform, the Foundation needs further investment.
-Having an MVP in hands makes it easier to talk to potential investors and partners.
+With an MVP in their hands, it is easier for them to talk to potential investors and partners.

 The scope of work